 I recently added The Tibetan Book of the Dead to my death doula library.
-The more I learn about Tibetan Buddhism the more I believe it can help most people, no matter their faith, to die better deaths.
-It can especially help people who feel anxiety or fear when contemplating their own end-of-life experience.
+The more I learn about Tibetan Buddhism the more I believe it helps people, no matter their faith, die with joy.
+It can especially help people who feel anxiety or fear when contemplating their own end-of-life experiences.

 Even death is impermanent

 In a society that sees death as “losing a battle,” those at end-of-life can feel isolated and alone.
 Loved ones are often scared to visit a dying person.
 It forces them to face the inevitability of this universal experience.
 And they’d rather not.
 However, for Tibetan Buddhists, life isn’t over when death comes.
 It’s a new beginning.

 Unless someone escapes the cycle of life, death, and rebirth through nirvana or enlightenment, they believe people are reborn again and again.
 The Tibetan Book of the Dead gives specific instructions on this front.
 But you don’t have to believe in reincarnation to find value here.
 In fact, exploring new outlooks on dying helps you rid yourself of fear.
 The more you learn about death, the more comfortable you become with this eventuality.

 Padmasambhava, an Indian man, wrote these teachings in the eighth century.
 We don’t know much about this Buddhist master, except that he didn’t think people could handle his teachings, so he and his followers hid the book for over 600 years.

 Afterward, Bardo Thodol, or “Liberation Through Hearing During the Intermediate State,” became The Tibetan Book of the Dead.
 It was published in English in 1927.
 (His Holiness The Dalai Lama, spiritual leader of Tibetan Buddhists, gave his blessings for the 1993 version.)

 In order to fully understand the messages contained within the text, you have to read it from cover to cover.
 And then you still might be confused.